Carver County, Minnesota

 Carver County is a county in the U.S. state of Minnesota.
-The county is mostly farmland and wilderness with many unincorporated townships.
 As of the 2020 census, the population was 106,922.
 Its county seat is Chaska.
 Carver County is named for explorer Jonathan Carver, who in 1766–67, traveled from Boston to the Minnesota River and wintered among the Sioux near the site of New Ulm.
 Carver County is part of the Minneapolis-St. Paul-Bloomington, MN-WI Metropolitan Statistical Area.

 Statistics

 In 2017, Carver County was ranked by the Robert Wood Johnson Foundation as the healthiest county in the State of Minnesota for the fifth year in a row.
 The foundation explained health outcomes represent “how healthy counties are within the state,” whereas health factors represent “an estimate of the future health of counties as compared with other counties within a state,” based on health behaviors, clinical care, and other environmental factors.
 Carver County continued to rank as the number one healthiest county throughout the state for 2018, 2019, and 2020.

 In 2018, Carver County was ranked as the #1 "Happiest Place in America" according to a study conducted by the data firm Smart Asset.
 Carver County was one of three United States counties to receive a top 5 ranking for the third straight year.
 The other two counties were Loudoun and Fairfax counties in Virginia.
 The study compared counties across the country using the following eight factors: unemployment rate, poverty rate, affordability ratio, marriage rate, divorce rate, bankruptcy rate, life expectancy, and physical activity rate.
 In particular, Carver County scored well thanks to strong economic conditions with an unemployment rate of only 3.1% and a poverty rate of only 4.1%.
 Additionally, according to the data, 62% of residents were married and only 8% divorced.
 In each of those metrics, Carver ranked in the top 40 in the country.